Hexworks/the-cogitator/_blog/2021-11-24-a-simple-guide-to-authorization.md

 public void create(Contact contact);
 ```

 What happens if I have more complex criteria?
 How can I encode it properly?
 What if I want to write custom code?
 What happens in practice is that this is usually a part of the business logic.
-I'm going to try to give you some hints on what to do about this.
+In this article we'll explore how it can be done in a better way.

 ## Authorization Models